linto-ai/linto-diarization/README.md

 # LinTO-diarization

+LinTO-diarization is an API for Speaker Diarization (segmenting an audio stream into homogeneous segments according to the speaker identity), with some capabilities for Speaker Identification when audio samples of known speakers are provided.

-LinTO-diarization is an API for Speaker Diarization, which can currently work with several technologies.
+LinTO-diarization can currently work with several technologies.
 The following families of technologies are currently supported (please refer to respective documentation for more details):
 * [PyBK](pybk/README.md)
 * [PyAnnote](pyannote/README.md)